camunda/connectors/runtime-job-worker/README.md

 docker run --rm --name=connectors -d -v $PWD/connector.jar:/opt/app/ camunda/connectors:0.2.0
 ```

-#### Docker OOTB Connector Image

-The [`Dockerfile.ootb`](./Dockerfile.ootb) provides an image including the job worker runtime and all out-of-the-box Connectors provided by Camunda.
-The image starts the job worker runtime with all `jar` files provided in the `/opt/app` directory as classpath.

-To add more connectors to the image follow the examples in the [Docker Job Worker Runtime Image](#docker-job-worker-runtime-image) section.

 ## Local secrets

 To inject secrets during connector function execution, export them as environment variables